Deep Learning for Time Series Anomaly Detection: A Survey: Application Areas of Deep Anomaly Detection in Time Series

 \subsection{Internet Of Things (IoT)}

 As part of the smart world, the Internet of Things (IoT) is playing an increasingly significant role in monitoring various industrial equipment used in power plants and handling emergency situations \citep{qiu2017eabs}.
 Analysing data anomalies can identify environmental circumstances that require human attention, uncover outliers when cleaning sensor data, or save computing resources by prefiltering undesirable portions of the data.
 Greenhouse \citep{lee2018greenhouse} applies a multi-step ahead predictive LSTM over high volumes of IoT time series.
 A semi-supervised hierarchical stacking TCN is presented in \citep{cheng2019hs}, which targets the detection of anomalies in smart homes' communication.
 Due to their use of offline learning, these approaches are not resistant to changes in input distribution.
 In the Industrial Internet of Things (IIoT), massive amounts of data are generated, which are valuable for monitoring the status of the underlying equipment and boosting operational performance.
-An LSTM-based model is presented in \citep{zhang2018lstm} for analysis and forecasting of sensor data from IIoT devices to capture the time span surrounding the failures. \citep{kim2018squeezed} perform unsupervised anomaly detection using real industrial IIoT time series, such as manufacturing CNC and UCI time series, using a Squeezed Convolutional Variational Autoencoder (SCVAE) deployed in an edge computing environment.
+An LSTM-based model is presented in \citep{zhang2018lstm} for analysis and forecasting of sensor data from IIoT devices to capture the time span surrounding the failures. \citet{kim2018squeezed} perform unsupervised anomaly detection using real industrial IIoT time series, such as manufacturing CNC and UCI time series, using a Squeezed Convolutional Variational Autoencoder (SCVAE) deployed in an edge computing environment.